 Find out more about where a degree in Psychology can take you.

-A level: ABB including grade B in GCSE Mathematics.
+A level: ABB including grade B / 6 in GCSE Mathematics.
 Applicants with no natural science subject at A level are normally expected to have a grade B in two science subjects/double science at GCSE.
-If you are taking a science A Level, you must also achieve a pass in the science practical if your science A level includes a separate practical assessment.

-IB: 34 points, including 5 in Higher Level Mathematics or 6 in Standard Level Mathematics/Mathematical Studies.
+IB: 34 points, including 5 in Higher Level Mathematics or 6 in Standard Level Mathematics.
 A natural science subject at Higher Level is preferred, otherwise at least 5 in a natural science subject at Standard Level will be considered.

 Degree of Bachelor of Science (BSc)